 “Do you own this island?” asked Carla.
 I’m not sure how I remembered her name at that moment, but I wanted to shout it so I wouldn’t forget.

 “No one can own this land.
 I tried to buy it, but they told me the sea would swallow it in five years.”
 Jackson gave Kayla a wink.
 “Ten years later, it’s still here, and so am I.”

 When I woke up, Jordan was gone.
 He wasn’t far.
 I could hear him faintly talking with the other men.
 I stayed in bed, enjoying the sea breeze while trying to forget.
-Trying to forget that he was leaving for war again, but that this time he might be stateside.
+Trying to forget that he was leaving for war again, but he might be stateside this time.